ET Speaks From Home

 Chinese Hungry Ghost Festival 12 officers spirits ghost festive

-This photo is the Yanluowang (閻羅王/阎罗王).
-His face was covered by red paper as the prayer has not started yet and the monk would remove the red paper when the prayer starts.
+This photo shows Yanluowang (閻羅王/阎罗王), the King of Hell in Chinese mythology.
+His face is covered with red paper because the prayer ceremony had not yet begun.
+The monk would remove the red paper once the rituals started.

 Chinese Hungry Ghost Festival yan luo wang

-Here is the Dua Yah Peh (大爷伯) Big Brother in White Robe and Di Ya Peh (二爷伯) 2nd Brother in Black Robe.
-The two Deities are often known as Dua Di Ya Peh (大二爷伯) by the Southern Chinese of Hokkien and Teochews and also known as Hei Bai Wu Chang (黑白无常) in Mandarin.
+Here are Dua Yah Peh (大爷伯), the Big Brother in White Robe, and Di Ya Peh (二爷伯), the Second Brother in Black Robe.
+These two deities are commonly known together as Dua Di Ya Peh (大二爷伯) among Southern Chinese communities such as the Hokkien and Teochew people.
+In Mandarin, they are also referred to as Hei Bai Wu Chang (黑白无常), the Black and White Impermanence.

 Chinese Hungry Ghost Festival Dua Di Ya Peh Hei Bai Wu Chang